How to Craft Better Content: 30+ Creators Share 10 Big Ideas

 “I say ‘no’ to a lot of ideas—and outsource others—so that I can focus on building my core strengths.
 For example, I believe that writing is one of my strongest skills, so I spend a lot of time studying writing techniques and learning how to become a better writer.
 I also spend a lot of time editing my blog posts.
 I enlist others to handle non-writing tasks like site optimization, creating images, etc.” – Paula Pant of AffordAnything.com

 “Writing fewer posts.
-I was trying to keep up with a writing schedule that sacrificed quality for quantity based on what someone else said was good frequency.
-Dropping down to 2 (from 3) a week frees me up to create more thoughtful, better researched posts.
+I was trying to keep up with a writing schedule that sacrificed quality for quantity based on what someone else said was a good frequency.
+Dropping down to 2 (from 3) a week frees me up to create more thoughtful, better-researched posts.
 I also have more time to focus on promotion.” – Toni Husbands of DebtFreeDivas.org

 Focus on What Others Are Missing